nanliu/balajifacts/index.md

 Here's a list of proven Balaji facts:

-* There are no blockers, only issues Balaji haven't attempted to solve yet.
+* There are no blockers, only issues Balaji hasn't attempted to solve yet.